CharuGupta-eng/vsdOSPowerCalc/README.md

     $ sudo apt-get install  ngspice

 #### Installing Python

+  ### NOTE: This tool work properly in PYTHON3 it sometime create problem in exexution in PYTHON2 so i recommend to use in PYTHON3 only.

- Open your terminal and type the following to install Ngspice
+ Open your terminal and type the following to install Python3

     $ sudo apt-get install  python
  NOTE: ngspice shell and python code are in same folder.